IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

       ```

-8. Clean up `integrity-enforcer` from a cluster
+7. Clean up `integrity-enforcer` from a cluster

+    IE can be removed  from a cluster using a series of steps which are bundled in a script called [`delete_enforcer.sh`](../script/delete_enforcer.sh).

-    Execute the following script to remove all resources related to IE deployment from cluster.
+    Execute the following script to remove IE from cluster.
     ```
     $ cd integrity-enforcer
     $ ./scripts/delete_enforcer.sh
     ```
 ​

 ### Protect Resources with Integrity Enforcer
 ​